New page created

 Last Updated:August 15, 2024

-Oil pulling is an Ayurvedic practice used for oral health.
-By swishing oil around in the mouth for at least 5 minutes, the oil is thought to “pull” and capture microbes and toxins from the oral cavity which then can be spat out.
-Oil pulling is intended to prevent tooth decay, bad breath, and gingivitis and to reduce dry mouth.[3]
+Oil pulling is an Ayurvedic practice that involves swishing oil in the mouth for at least 5 minutes to remove microbes and toxins, thus promoting oral health.
+It aims to prevent tooth decay, bad breath, gingivitis, and reduce dry mouth.

 For adults, a tablespoon of oil (most often coconut or sesame oil) is swished around the mouth and sucked through the teeth for 15–20 minutes one to three times daily.[1]